What happened at the F1 Emilia-Romagna Grand Prix?

 8. Away from the track

-We write ‘away from the track,’ but what our fingers should have typed is ‘around what happens on track,’ which is where we join Max Verstappen, Sergio Pérez and Oracle Red Bull Racing in the latest installment of Behind The Charge at the Miami GP.
+We write ‘away from the track’, but what our fingers should have typed is ‘around what happens on track’, which is where we join Max Verstappen, Sergio Pérez and Oracle Red Bull Racing in the latest instalment of Behind The Charge at the Miami GP.

 Checo tunes up his golf game with Gabriella DeGasperis (better known as @gabbygolfgirl), there’s miniature speedboat races in the pool at the Seminole Hard Rock Hotel (with varying opinions of who won), the team’s reaction to the news Adrian Newey is set to depart and a behind the scenes look at the ‘Women Who Rokt’ event as F1 Academy also took to the track in Florida.